icpc/ccs-specs/Contest_Control_System_Requirements.md

 the [Contest API](contest_api).

-The CCS must provice access to the Contest API including the `/scoreboard` and `/event-feed` endpoints as well as consistent with (at least) the following return from the `/access` endpoint:
+The CCS must provice access to the Contest API including the `/scoreboard` and `/event-feed` endpoints as well as be consistent with (at least) the following return from the `/access` endpoint:

 ```json